swoole/swoole-docs/modules/swoole-server/multiple_ports.md

 - onReceive

-The below callback functions can only be setted by swoole_server object.
+The below callback functions can only be set by swoole_server object.

 - onStart